Buying solar panels for your home

 Is solar really worth it?

 There are many benefits to installing solar at your home.
-Solar panels can deliver great savings, pay themselves back within 4 – 7 years and go a long way to reducing your carbon footprint.
+Solar panels can:

 Buying solar panels is a long-term investment.
-Whether it’s financially worthwhile is dependent on the cost, savings, and payback of your system.
-In 2024, in most instances, solar panels are worth buying, due to the longevity of solar panels and the short payback periods that can be achieved in locations right around Australia.
+Whether it’s financially worthwhile is dependent on the cost, savings, and payback time of your system.
+In 2026, solar panels are worth buying for most Australian homes.

 Use our solar calculator